 Child support can be a stressful, highly contested issue in divorce proceedings.
 While the California state legislature has passed laws to make child support calculations more uniform and fair by creating a “guideline” formula, parties often disagree over the terms of a child support order because the formula requires the input of various factors to determine the amount of support to be paid and sometimes these factors are difficult to determine.

-There are two main purposes for the state child support guideline: to provide a minimum level of child support and to provide uniformity and fairness in the calculation of child support.
+There are two main purposes for the California child support guideline: to provide a minimum level of child support and to provide uniformity and fairness in the calculation of child support.
 To achieve these purposes, California state law requires courts to follow the guideline with deviations allowed only in specific and limited situations.

 If your child lives primarily with your co-parent, you will most likely be required to pay child support.
-Ignoring a child support order can result in serious, longterm consequences, so knowing what amount of child support to pay to your co-parent and how to submit it is important.
+Ignoring a child support order can result in serious, long-term consequences, so knowing what amount of child support to pay to your co-parent and how to submit it is important.

 Child support is one of the most important aspects of any family law matter involving children.
 Once the Petition for Dissolution (divorce) or Legal Separation is filed, temporary child support issues can quickly arise.
-Our team of experienced family law attorneys can assess a fair and reasonable child support amount and advise you on the best way to handle your case.
-If you think we can be of service, please call us today at (714) 403-3701 to schedule a free consultation.